Thermopower in an anisotropic two-dimensional Weyl semimetal: Introduction

-Despite much work on the transport properties in Dirac/Weyl materials\cite{piet2014,Huang2013,mikito2014,hosur2012,karl2014,kamran2013,Xiao20016,Liang2017,kamran2015,Bardarson2017,gorbar2017,trivedi2017}, the thermoelectric properties in relatively new 2D anisotropic Dirac materials such as VO$_2$/TiO$_3$ \cite{pardo, pardo2, banerjee}, organic salts \cite{kobayashi,suzumura}, and deformed graphene \cite{hasegawa,orignac,montambaux1,montambaux2}, having a quadratic dispersion in one direction and a linear dispersion along the orthogonal direction, have not been explored so far in detail.
-This is in part because there is a lack of natural materials with such anisotropic dispersion and in part because the anisotropy leads to complexities in finding the analytical expressions for relevant thermoelectric coefficients involving different scattering mechanism, compared to the in-plane and out-of-plane anisotropy in double-Weyl materials \cite{Gegory2016}.
-Due to the anisotropic dispersion, these 2D Dirac materials exhibit unconventional electric and magnetic properties as opposed to the isotropic Weyl/Dirac systems \cite{landau-level,moon}.
-Since transport coefficients such as thermal conductivity and thermoelectric coefficients are determined by the band structure and scattering mechanism, it is natural to ask how this anisotropy can be leveraged in the thermal properties of these 2D systems, both in the presence and absence of quantized magnetic field.
-Specifically, does this anisotropy give rise to interesting field, temperature and doping dependence of the thermoelectric coefficients?
+Despite much work on the transport properties in Dirac/Weyl materials \cite{piet2014,Huang2013,mikito2014,hosur2012,karl2014,kamran2013,prl_niu,Liang2017,kamran2015,Bardarson2017,gorbar2017,trivedi2017}, the thermoelectric properties in the (relatively newly discovered) 2D anisotropic Dirac materials (such as VO$_2$/TiO$_3$ \cite{pardo, pardo2, banerjee}, organic salts \cite{kobayashi,suzumura}, and deformed graphene \cite{hasegawa,orignac,montambaux1,montambaux2}), having a quadratic dispersion in one direction and a linear dispersion along the orthogonal direction, have not been explored so far in detail.
+This is in part because there is a lack of naturally occurring materials with such anisotropic dispersions and, in part, because the anisotropy leads to complexities in finding the analytical expressions for relevant thermoelectric coefficients involving different scattering mechanisms (compared to the in-plane and out-of-plane anisotropy in double-Weyl materials \cite{Gegory2016}).
+Due to the anisotropic dispersion, these 2D semi-Dirac materials exhibit unconventional electric and magnetic properties, as opposed to the isotropic Weyl/Dirac systems \cite{landau-level,moon}.
+Since transport coefficients such as thermal conductivity and thermoelectric coefficients are determined by the bandstructure and scattering mechanisms, it is natural to ask how such anisotropic dispersion can be leveraged against the thermoelectric properties of these 2D systems, both in the presence and absence of a quantizing magnetic field.
+Specifically, does this anisotropy give rise to interesting field-, temperature-, and doping-dependence of the thermoelectric coefficients?